NEW YORK (AP) - The $4 trillion experiment is almost over.

 A: If you made a bet on the stock market when Bernanke made his speech in the summer of 2010, your investment doubled.
 The most widely used benchmark for investment funds, the Standard & Poor's 500 index, has returned 101 percent since then, powered by a stronger economy, higher spending and record corporate profits.

-Q: So now the Fed owns $4 trillion in bonds.
-Does it have to sell them?
+Q: What is the Fed going to do with their $4 trillion in bonds?
+Does it have to sell them now?